NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 ## Andrew's Winter Break Updates

 * I had some issues with the SD card where I would get the message that "The physical drive cannot work."
-After looking through [this](https://github.com/espressif/arduino-esp32/issues/7707), this could be happening for several reasons.
-One is that it is a 32GB card which occasionally has issues.
-Another user stated that the default MISO pin (23) does not always work.
+It turned out to be a bad reader.

 * Pins 34, 35, 36, 39 do not have internal pullups but we have buttons attahed to 34 and 35.
 Since buying a whole new PCB for such a minor issue is a royal PITA, I will be soldering two pullup resistors on the underside of the PCB on the ESP32 from 3.3V to 34 and 35

+* The Ultimate GPS Symbol labels the RX pin as TXD and the TX pin as RXD, so now RX goes to RX and TX goes to TX and hardware serial does not work.
+Planning on moving to software serial unless I decide to buy a new PCB

 * The battery voltage reading works, but we'll need to calibrate this based on known battery voltages to account for voltage drop in the power bus or minor variations in resistor values.